 - Supports MP3, OGG, FLAC, AAC, MP4, WMA, WAV, MPC, APE, OFR, WV, and SPX.

 - Songs could be identified using audio fingerprints.

-- Audio files could also be tagged using any album oriented approach for maximum organisation of songs.
+- Audio files could also be tagged using any album-oriented approach for maximum organization of songs.

 - Tags songs based on the MusicBrainz database for accurate results automatically.